airr-community/common-repo-wg/recommendations.md

 Next Steps for AIRR CRWG, Other Working Groups, and the AIRR Community
 ----------------------------------------------------------------------

-**Next Step 1**: The AIRR CRWG should work collaboratively with the other Working Groups to advance development of:
+**Next Step**: The AIRR Community will need to work with repositories to establish an accreditation system for AIRR compliant repositories.

-1. customized metadata for submission of AIRR sequencing data to INSDC repositories;
+**Next Step**: The AIRR Community will work on establishing an appropriate system for the citation/attribution of the repository and/or the data.

-2. data elements with computable specifications;
+**Next Step**: The AIRR Community will need to seek funding to develop and maintain a central registry of AIRR Data Commons repositories.

-3. a standardized data submission process and associated submission formats; and
+**Next Step**: The AIRR Community will need to seek funding to develop and maintain the AIRR Data Commons.

-4. more detailed specifications for recommended technologies for repository implementation.
+**Next Step**: The AIRR Community will need to work with funders and journals to establish mechanisms for compliance with these recommendations.

-**Next Step 2**: The AIRR Community will need to work with repositories to establish an accreditation system for AIRR compliant repositories.
-This should include an appropriate system for the citation/attribution of the repository and/or the data.
+**Next Step**: The AIRR Community should work to develop consistent consent documents that are compliant with best practices for the broad sharing of AIRR data.

-**Next Step 3**: The AIRR Community will need to seek funding to develop and maintain a central registry of AIRR Data Commons repositories.
+**Next Step**: The AIRR CRWG will continue work collaboratively with the other Working Groups to maintain and extend:

-**Next Step 4**: The AIRR Community will need to seek funding to develop and maintain the AIRR Data Commons.
+1. data elements with computable specifications;

-**Next Step 5**: The AIRR Community will need to work with funders and journals to establish mechanisms for compliance with these recommendations.
+2. a standardized data submission process and associated submission formats; and

-**Next Step 6**: The AIRR Community should work to develop consistent consent documents that are compliant with best practices for the broad sharing of AIRR data.
+3. more detailed specifications for recommended technologies for repository implementation.